 Be warned - the penalties vary depending on whether there appears to be malicious intent or not and range from backdated payments and fines up to criminal charges.

-U.S Sales tax compliance can be an absolute nightmare for SaaS, digital goods, and Software companies of any size - and that’s putting it nicely!
+U.S Sales tax compliance, as global SaaS compliance in general, can be an absolute nightmare for SaaS, digital goods, and Software companies of any size - and that’s putting it nicely!

 How is sales tax calculated?